- Duration 11 days

-A maximum of 12 participants will be housed in riverboats and land accommodations.
-Travelers will spend upwards of 3 hours, both mornings and afternoons in a speedboat, the best way to spot jaguars.
+Participants will be housed in riverboats and land accommodations.
+Once on the river travelers will spend upwards of 3 hours, both mornings and afternoons in a speedboat, the best way to spot jaguars.
 Finding and photographing wildlife takes extended time and dedication, but can be astoundingly rewarding.
 You will be situated in the best locations for seeing the region’s birds, mammals, reptiles and of course jaguars.
 Your leaders were among the first people to photograph wild jaguars in the region (the photos adorned National Geographic, including the cover).
 Though jaguars are the expedition’s focus, the region also boasts some 350 species of birds plus much more to appease your naturalist and photographic desires.
 We will also enjoy seeing a host of other animals – some of them endangered, like the giant river otter.
 If you desperately long to see rare elusive animals and observe unique behaviors this expedition is perfect for you!
 Why not end the trip with an extension to one of the world’s most spectacular waterfalls – Iguaçu Falls.

 Price on request for Iguaçu Falls

 Arrival Time: Afternoon of 12 September for Pantanal.